aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

   * CIDR range for IP addresses - 10.1.1.0/24
 * By default all ingress is blocked and egress is allowed.
 * Can be attached to multiple EC2 instances and one EC2 instance can have multiple Security groups
+* DNS names can not be used in a security group.
+* One security group can refrence other security group